ENBell/best-practices/DMP-Forms.md

 >  Additional validation should NOT be necessary.

-*Invalid Fields*
+*Invalid Field Messages*

 0. HTML5 Validation will display messages.
-Google "HTML5 validation" if you don't know how to use them.
+Search "HTML5 validation" if you don't know how to use them.
 0.  vivintFormManager.js will add a class ".problem" to the invalid input.
 0.  vivintFormManager.js will display an error method (this is currently NOT in use).